Dissemination of Erasmus+ project results

 Dissemination of project information is important because:

-• Increases project visibility,
+• increases project visibility,

-• It enables the creation of future partnerships,
+• enables the creation of future partnerships,

 In order to design a good plan for communication and dissemination of information about projects, the following should be considered: